 - Risk Response B – arrange for a temporary staffing firm to provide replacement staff.

 Small Project Planning Technique #5: Develop the Schedule

-You’ll use the work breakdown structure, the resource assignments and the work estimates you created earlier.
-You’ll link them in the software with predecessor relationships.
-Predecessor relationships are very important because they decide the sequence, the order in which the tasks are done.
+You’ll use the work breakdown structure (WBS), the resource assignments and the work estimates you created earlier.
+In the software you’ll link them with predecessor relationships.
+Predecessor relationships are very important because they determine the sequence of tasks, the order in which they are done.

-You will enter all the tasks in the software, then tell the software the predecessor relationships.
+You will enter all the tasks in the software, then set up the predecessor relationships.
 This is much simpler than it sounds.
 For example, you tell the software that task #5 can’t start until task #4 is finished.
 When you put predecessor relationships into the project schedule, the software can update the schedule every week when you enter the data on what has actually happened on each task.

 See how these planning components come together in the project planning techniques template below.